LouisXVBTW/my-reel/README.md

 # Im applying for the Technical Support Intern
 So I don't have a movie reel.
-Which im guessing is meant to be a portfolio for the movie industry?
+I do love movies tho :)